andorsk/daily_wisdom/README.md

 my personal use.
 If this is interesting to others, I would be happy to build out a more production version of this.

+**State:** Works, but made for personal use.
+You can extend this and generalize it, but not built for a larger audience.

 ## Usage:

 To start with python: